colecrouter/astr-201-project/README.md

 The hardware used for this project is as follows:

-- Arduino Uno (or similar)
+- BLE enabled Arduino (Arduino Nano 33 BLE, ESP32, etc.)
 - XX GL5516 photoresistors (50mm)
-- BLE wireless module (we used the HM-18)
+- TODO: (Optional) name of compass module
 - TODO

-> Note: Be aware of the voltage of your BLE module!

 \*Insert wiring diagram\*

 ## Software

 ### Arduino

+> This sketch takes advantage of the ArduinoBLE library, which is not included in the Arduino IDE by default.
+To install it, open the Arduino IDE, go to `Tools > Manage Libraries...`, search for `ArduinoBLE`, and install the latest version.

 Downlod the sketch from the `arduino` folder and upload it to your Arduino.
-You may also wish to configure your BLE module using AT commands.

-> The chip we used did not support GATT, so we can't provide a Bluetooth device filter on the website.
-If you are using a chip that does support GATT, you could create your own service and characteristics.

 ### Website